unitymakesus/cleanaircarolina.org/wp-content/plugins/feed-them-social/readme.txt

   * Extract the zip file and drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 == Changelog ==
+= Version 2.1.6 Thursday, February 2nd, 2017 =
+   * FIXED: Facebook Mobile CSS: View on Facebook link not showing on mobile devices.
+Thanks to [@floppy78](https://wordpress.org/support/topic/view-on-facebook-link-disappears-on-mobiles/#post-8729449) for pointing this out to us.

 = Version 2.1.4 - 2.1.5 Tuesday, January 10th, 2017 =
    * NEW: Facebook Options page: Load more button will appear if you are admin of more than 25 pages so you can choose the proper access token.
    * FIXED: Facebook: Video thumbnail not showing video if clicked.